ruchiramoitra/metadata-ingestion/README.md

 ## Cassandra Integration: Stores transformed metadata events.
 ## PostgreSQL Integration: Tracks schema changes and updates tables accordingly.
 ## Event Transformation: Transforms raw events into a structured format.
+## Metrics and Visualisation: Collect number of events being produced and the duration to produce by kafka and visualise in dashboard for analytics.
+## Containerized: App can be run by running docker compose up.
+All the features will be running as mentioned above.

 # Technologies Used
 Go: Main programming language.